arathee2/data-science-handbook/README.md

 		localH2O <- h2o.init(ip = 'localhost', port = 54321, max_mem_size = '2g')

-		names(train) <- NULL # so that the algorithm does not take column name as a separate level in the target variable h2o.train <- as.h2o(train)
+		names(train) <- NULL # optional. so that the algorithm does not take column name as a separate level in the target variable h2o.train <- as.h2o(train)
 		h2o.cv <- as.h2o(cv)